-Dr Childress Domains of Specialized Professional Background
+Dr. Childress Domains of Specialized Professional Background

-My vitae in supports the following four domains of specialized expertise in professional psychology:
+I am appending my vitae in support of three domains of specialized expertise in professional psychology:

 - 1. Thought disorders and delusional pathology - 2.
 Child abuse assessment, diagnosis, and treatment - 3.
-The attachment system and attachment pathology - 4.
-Factitious Disorder Imposed on Another (FDIA)
+The attachment system and attachment pathology